nolans12/Satellite-DDF/README.md

 # for linux:
 apt install python3.10

-# Create a python virtual environment in a python terminal
+# Create a python virtual environment from a terminal, on windows use powershell.
 py -3.10 -m venv env
 # Note, you can change "env" to whatever you want your virtual environment to be called

-# Now go into your virtual environment
+# Now navigate into your virtual environment in the terminal:
-# In a terminal:
-cd env/
+cd .\env\

 # Activate the virtual environment
 # Windows:
-Type "activate"
-# If you ever want to deactivate type "deactivate"
+.\Scripts\activate
 # Linux:
 source bin/activate